SentenceSense/docs/008-design-2.md

 #### Overview
 The document will contain a description and requirement overview of the website.
 The most important part of the document will explain how the system design and architecture work.
 The sponsor-Evelyn Farbman was professor of english at Capital Community College in Hartford.
-She was also author of two books.
+She was also an author of two books.
 Addition for teaching, she teaches english as second language and literature.

 ### System Overview

-The website will:

-+ Allow the admin to modify the website’s content

-+ Be viewable on screen sizes 4x6 and larger

-+ Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by the sponsor as feedback

-+ Allow interaction between users

-+ Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class

-+ Site should have a search box for key term
+Usability:
+  -Activity on the site will be individual and self-paced -Design should be lean, intuitive, and easily navigable -Consolidate and revise the site for unity and consistency -Guiding users in their review of each topic
+  -The website should be viewable on any type of browser -The website should be available 24/7 and if it crashes it should be up again within 24 hours -The website should be equally fast on a mobile device as on a computer

 Use Case #1 Admin adds content
-1. Admin points the browser to admin.experimentalsentencesyntax.com.
+Admin points the browser to admin.experimentalsentencesyntax.com.
-2. Site asks for password.
+Site asks for password.
 Admin enters password.
-3. Admin sees an overview of all content.
+Admin sees an overview of all content.
-  a.
 List of all parts
-    i.
-Under each part, there are chapters. ii.
+Under each part, there are chapters.
 Under each chapter, there are sections.
-4. Under the whole list, admin can click “New Part”.
+Under the whole list, admin can click “New Part”.
-5. Within the “Part”, admin can click “New Chapter”.
+Within the “Part”, admin can click “New Chapter”.
-6. Next to each “Chapter”, there are options to “View”, “Edit” and “Delete.
+Next to each “Chapter”, there are options to “View”, “Edit” and “Delete.
-7. After editing content, admin can publish to website.
+After editing content, admin can publish to website.

 Use Case #2 User uses the website
-1. User points the browser to experiemntalsentencesyntax.com.
+User points the browser to experiemntalsentencesyntax.com.
-2. User clicks on Part desired.
+User clicks on Part desired.
-3. User clicks on Chapter desired.
+User clicks on Chapter desired.
-4. If user wishes to continue from within a chapter, user clicks on section desired.
+If user wishes to continue from within a chapter, user clicks on section desired.
-5. After completing the chapter, user will be given a test.
+After completing the chapter, user will be given a test.
-6. User fills in the test and clicks to submit results.
+User fills in the test and clicks to submit results.
-7. User reviews mistakes and can click on section where the mistake was taught.
+User reviews mistakes and can click on section where the mistake was taught.
-8. User can send the result to another party (teacher, professor, tutor, etc.) via an email.
+User can send the result to another party (teacher, professor, tutor, etc.) via an email.

 ### System Architecture
-#### Architectural Design
-####Decomposition Description
-#### Design Rationale

-### Component Design
+The website will:

+   -Allow the admin to modify the website’s content -Be viewable on screen sizes 4x6 and larger -Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by   the sponsor as feedback
+   -Allow interaction between users
++ This will probably require users to have their own accounts
++ The results of exercises could be shared electronically with teachers or tutors for help in lesson planning
++ Mastery Test, and results can be reported to teachers for assessment and recordkeeping
++ Activities will be adapted for electronic communication among fellow site-users
++ Culminating activities in each chapter will prompt collaboration with other site users -Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class
+   -Site should have a search box for key term -Expansion and maintenance:
++ Site design can expand to incorporate later chapters
++ New site can be launched on server that can support and pilot it while the remaining parts are being built

 ### Human Interface Design

 #### Overview of user interface
+Our User Interface of the whole system is the website itself.
+The buttons on the home page can link to the learning materials and background resource of the website, also there is a search bar on the home page.
+The whole design of the User Interface is focusing on making it clean and simple.

 #### Screen objects and actions
 Drop down menus